 - Taking a clean rag or cloth, remove any excess tung oil that is puddling or pooling on the surface.

 - Hang those oil-soaked rags outdoors to dry.
 DO NOT pile the rags or put them in a container.

-Pure Tung Oil does not contain any additives to speed the drying process, such as heavy metallic dryers.
+Dark Half does not contain any additives to speed the drying process, such as heavy metallic dryers.
 Because of this, it can take up to 30 days to completely/thoroughly cure by its natural polymerization process.
 Provided below are some guidelines to follow during the curing phase.

 - During the first 15 days of curing, you can use the surface.
 However, you will want to avoid getting it dirty or allowing liquids to puddle on the surface during this period.

-- As the Pure Tung Oil cures, its durability and resistance to liquids and dirt will also increase.
+- As the Tung Oil cures, its durability and resistance to liquids and dirt will also increase.
 The first 7-15 days is when the oil is at its freshest and weakest state.
 After that point, increased regular use of the surface can take place.

 For butcher block, wood countertops, and etc.

 - Avoid getting dirt, water, or other liquids on the surface of the butcher block for at least the first 7-10 days.

 - We recommend putting wax paper down near sinks when doing dishes and other activities that splash water about.
 This will prevent the water from pooling on the surface and can be easily removed after dishwashing.